BallOfEnergy1/OCZ/README.md

     ocz.compress(data, customValue, checksum, type) - Returns the data in a compressed format readable by the OCZ decompression function. customValue, checksum, and type are all optional fields.

-    ocz.decompress(data) - Takes in compressed data and returns the decompressed data in a string..
+    ocz.decompress(data) - Takes in compressed data and returns the decompressed data in a string.

     ocz.compressFile(filePath, customValue, checksum, type) - Takes in a global filepath, reads data from the file, then compresses the data. customValue, checksum, and type are all optional fields.